srikar-eranky/cse15l-lab-reports/lab-rep-3.md

       arr[arr.length - i - 1] = temp;
 }
 ```
 The fix saves the data that is being replaced by the for loop.
 Since the data gets saved, it can now be used to replace the previous elements when reversing.
+The fix also iterates up until halfway through the array, rather than the whole array.
+Otherwise, the elements that it is trying to reverse will get replaced, and the output would be wrong.

 ## The `less` command:
 ### `-E` option: